divStar/homelab/modules/host-setup/README.md

 <blockquote>

 ### `repositories`
-Handles the deactivation of the enterprise repositories and the creation and activation of the no-subscription repositories.
+Handles the deactivation of the enterprise `apt` repository and the activation of the `pve-no-subscription` `apt` repository.
   <table>
     <tr>
       <td>Module location</td>